 - Time — In addition to saving money, mediation can also save time.
 An agreement presented to the court by the parties can often be approved much quicker than a case can be settled through normal litigation procedures.

 - Tailored Agreements — Your family and your situation are unique and no one knows what your family needs better than you.
-Instead of allowing a judge who does not know you or your child make important decisions about your lives, use mediation to make those decisions for yourself.
+Instead of allowing a judge who does not know you or your child to make important decisions about your lives, use mediation to make those decisions for yourself.
 An agreement that you work out with your ex-partner meets your needs much better than a judge’s order.

 - Satisfaction —Parties who settle their differences through mediation are generally more satisfied with the terms of the agreement than they are with a judge’s order.
 Furthermore, parties who work together to develop an agreement through mediation are more likely to follow through with the terms of the settlement.